arXiv/accessibility2024/source/participants.md

 Director, River Valley Technologies

 Kaveh is a physicist, and one of the first to use TeX (1983).
 In 1988 he founded River Valley Technologies, with the aim of improving the publishing process.
 Kaveh has a special interest in the accessibility of STM content, and in particular of mathematics.
 He is a proponent of open standards, and in particular an advocate of XML as the "format of record".
 [Kaveh's LinkedIn](https://www.linkedin.com/in/bazargankaveh/)

-### Arwa Alnajashi
-Data Scientist, Saudi Aramco.

-Arwa is a legally blind data scientist and self described "data transformation enthusiast."
-She holds a Bachelor's degree in Computer Science from the University of York, where she was recognized with the Simon Poulding award for being the top graduating woman.
-Her personal experiences have motivated her to actively participate in research projects that aim to combine her academic knowledge with her lived experience to find innovative solutions that benefit everyone, with a special focus on improving the lives of disabled individuals.
-[Arwa’s LinkedIn](https://www.linkedin.com/in/arwa-alnajashi-84b1541a2/)

 ### Tony Malykh
 Software Developer, Facebook; NVDA community developer.